ChiHangChen/ImageClassificationbyFolder/README.md

 # **Introduction**
 A labeling tool for quick image classification.

-This tool can classify each image to its classes folder by simple press the keyboard.
+This tool can classify each image to its classes folder by simply press the keyboard.

 ***